manuGil/online-core/docs/source/systems-model.rst

 Models
 -------

-Modelling is a very “confusing” term.
+Modelling is a very broadly used term, which may cause “confusion”.
 It can be used at different abstraction levels, and it may refer to modelling different types of information or systems.
 Many things we do or products we produce can be regarded as a model.
 If we take a picture of a landscape, this can be regarded as a model.
 A printed map is also a model.
 In the exercise on *Data Modelling*, you created a model of reality as a  point-vector layer or a continuous raster.

 The models we refer to, in this section, describe processes that happen on the Earth's surface at various scales.
 Such models aim to represent systems.
 Modelling the Earth as a system may require to capture its natural components.
 For example, we could portrait the system Earth as the combination of four subsystems: *atmosphere (air), lithosphere (land), hydrosphere (water) and biosphere (life)*.
 However, we may also model the Earth as human-induced systems, such as *urbanisation, human health and agriculture.*